-Ever thought what is the base coat paint for cars? the answer lies right here!
+Ever thought about what is the base coat paint for cars?
+The answer lies right here!

 Primer is the first stage of the automotive painting process.
-The primer serves several purposes like levelling the surface of the body, overcoming manufacturing defects if any.
-The primer also prevents the body from rust, heat differences, stone chips, UV-light etc.
+The primer serves several purposes, like levelling the body’s surface and overcoming manufacturing defects if any.
+The primer also prevents the body from rust, heat differences, stone chips, UV light etc.

 - Stage 2: Base Coat

-This is the second stage of the painting process which follows the primer coat.
+This is the second stage of the painting process, which follows the primer coat.
 This is the stage where visual properties and colour effects come into being.
 The base coat is usually of three types: solid, metallic and pearlescent.
-These three categories differ on the basis of paint quality.
-Solid paints have no sparkles and comprise of solid colours.
-Metallic paint has all the glitter and shines that you see on cars nowadays.
+These three categories differ based on paint quality.
+Solid paints have no sparkles and are comprised of solid colours.
+Metallic paint has all the glitter and shines you see in cars nowadays.

 - Stage 3: Clear-coat